Population: 700,000 (99% Human – Mulan, 1% Planetouched), plus 500,000 slaves (95% Human – various, 5% Half Orc)

 Divine Precept of Osiris:

-Divine Precept of Set: The office of Divine Precept of Set was discarded over two millennia ago when the gods of Mulhorand warred amongst themselves for control of the nation in the aftermath of the Orcgate Wars and the death of Re.
-At the time Set was the Divine Precept of the Priador and he kept himself apart from the conflict until Osiris finally rose to claim the title of Pharaoh.
-Set poisoned Osiris and ignited a second and much bloodier civil conflict between Set and his allies against Horus and his allies.
+Divine Precept of Set: The office of Divine Precept of Set was discarded over two millennia ago when the gods of Mulhorand warred amongst themselves for control of the nation in the aftermath of the Orcgate Wars and the death of Ra.
+At the time Set was the Divine Precept of the Netarand and he kept himself apart from the conflict until Osiris finally rose to claim the title of Pharaoh.
+Set supposedly poisoned Osiris and ignited a second and much bloodier civil conflict between Set and his allies against Horus and his allies.
 Ultimately Horus prevailed and Set fled into exile.

 The office of Divine Precept of Set has remained vacant ever since.
 There have however been subsequent Oblaran (the Mulhorandi title given to those invested with the divine power of the gods) of Set, and these are said to dwell in the Tower of Set hidden somewhere in the Raurin region.
 The current Oblaran of Set is Seti, although this is a secret known only to the few faithful of Set deemed worthy enough to know.

-Divine Precept of Thoth: The Divine Precepture of Thoth is currently held by Tholaunt (although the Divine Precepts of Thoth always change their name to Tholaunt upon successfully undergoing the Ritual of Oblaran).
+Divine Precept of Thoth: The Divine Precepture of Thoth is currently held by Tholaunt (although the Divine Precepts of Thoth almost always change their name to Tholaunt upon successfully undergoing the Ritual of Oblaran).
 The Divine Precepture of Thoth has the honour of being the only Divine Precepture (outside of Horus-Re) to hold the office of Pharaoh, although only for 8 weeks while a new Divine Precept of Horus-Re was selected.
 This honour makes the Divine Precept of Thoth among the most respected offices in Mulhorand outside of Horus-Re, although the commoners will always respect the Divine Precept of Osiris more).

 The Divine Precept Tholaunt most often resides in Gheldaneth in the Arcanum of Magic, the high temple of Thoth and centre of his worship.